V-Sekai/manuals/decisions/20211031-gltf-importer-should-bind-animation-players-to-the-closest-root-node.md

-# Proposed: glTF - importer should bind animation players to the closest root node
+# Draft: glTF - importer should bind animation players to the closest root node

 ### Context and Problem Statement